 - Vanilla Extract - for flavor.

-🥄 How to make vegan chocolate cake
+🥄 How to make water cake

-Prepare your cake:
+Prepare your cake

 Step 1 - Preheat your oven to 350° F (177° C) and rub 2 round cake pans with oil and then dust them with flour to prepare them for the batter.

-Make the chocolate cake batter:
+Make the chocolate cake batter

 Step 2 - Measure the dry ingredients (all-purpose flour, sugar, cocoa powder, baking soda, and salt, into a large bowl) and give them a stir with a whisk.